(CBC) Complete Blood Count is an automated count of the cells in the blood including:

 RBCs are pale red in color and shaped like a donut with a thinner section in the middle instead of a hole.
 They have hemoglobin inside them, a protein that transports oxygen throughout the body.
 The CBC determines whether there are sufficient RBCs present and whether the population of RBCs appears to be normal.
 RBCs are normally all the same size and shape; however, variations can occur with vitamin B12 and folate deficiencies, iron deficiency, and with a variety of other conditions.
 If there are insufficient normal RBCs present, the patient is said to have anemia and may have symptoms such as fatigue and weakness.
 Much less frequently, there may be too many RBCs in the blood (erythrocytosis or polycythemia).
 In extreme cases, this can interfere with the flow of blood through the veins and arteries.

 Platelets are special cell fragments that play an important role in blood clotting.
-If a patient does not have enough platelets, he will be at an increased risk of excessive bleeding and bruising.
+If a patient does not have enough platelets, they will be at an increased risk of excessive bleeding and bruising.
 The CBC measures the number and size of platelets present.
 With some conditions and in some people, there may be giant platelets or platelet clumps that are difficult for the hematology instrument to accurately measure.
 In this case, a blood smear test may be necessary.

 If you have additional questions, or you would like to schedule a test, please contact us.
 Calls are always confidential.